What We Do

 - Alleviate the pressure of the influx of Syrian refugee students on the public school system.

 - Increase the number of students who remain in the formal education system.

 The project provides technical assistance and capacity building within the context of three project components:

 Component 1: Improving reading outcomes for primary level public school students

 QITABI Component 1 focuses on improving early grade students’ Arabic language reading skills in 260 primary public schools, Grades 1 to 4.
 The project provides training and coaching to about 1,000 primary school teachers and offers day-to-day support through project facilitators and hosts parental and community awareness reading activities.
 It also trains government teacher mentors and master trainers from the Center for Education and Research and Development (CERD) to support oversight of the program and continued professional development for educators.
 In addition, QITABI provides key educational resources including flip charts, audio systems, bookshelves, and classroom libraries to enhance reading instruction and learning for more than 42,800 students and ICT equipment and digital content to improve classroom learning environments for more than 58,600 students across Lebanon.

 Component 2: Expanding access to safe and relevant education for vulnerable public school students

-The effectiveness of Components 1 and 2 is reliant on the presence of strong institutional systems within MEHE to ensure sustainability.
-Activities under this Component will strengthen MEHE’s capacity to monitor education services, design, and oversee reform efforts effectively.
-QITABI’s implementation will include stakeholder analysis and policy mapping, compilation and analysis of data collected at the school-level, and sensitization of MEHE units and departments on evidence-based decision-making.
-All this will inform the development and strengthening of policies and guidelines to support reform toward a resilient education system in Lebanon.
+The effectiveness of Components 1 and 2 relies on the presence of strong institutional systems within MEHE to ensure sustainability.
+Activities under Component 3 will strengthen MEHE’s ability to monitor education services, design, and oversee reform efforts effectively.
+This will include stakeholder analysis and policy mapping, compiling and analyzing data collected at the school-level, and familiarizing MEHE units and departments with evidence-based decision-making.
+These activities will help develop and strengthen policies and guidelines that will create a more resilient Lebanese education system.